The digital economy is growing at seven times the rate of the rest of the economy.

 7. Launch new electronics industrial strategy – an "Airbus of Chips"

-Full implementation of this updated Digital Agenda would increase European GDP by 5%, or 1500€ per person, over the next eight years, by increasing investment in ICT, improving eSkills levels in the labour force, enabling public sector innovation, and reforming the framework conditions for the internet economy.
-In terms of jobs, up to one million digital jobs risk going unfilled by 2015 without pan-European action while 1.2 million jobs could be created through infrastructure construction.
+The full implementation of the updated Digital Agenda would increase the European GDP by 5%, or 1500€ per person, over the next eight years, by increasing investment in ICT, improving eSkills levels in the labour force, enabling public sector innovation, and reforming the framework conditions for the internet economy.
+In terms of jobs, up to 900.000 digital jobs risk going unfilled by 2020 without pan-European action while 1.2 million jobs could be created through infrastructure construction.
 This would rise to 3.8 million new jobs throughout the economy in the long term.

 The original Digital Agenda approach and targets will remain valid, and the implementation of the original 101 actions remains a priority.
 The new key transformative actions complement these, and build on what has been achieved so far.